rustfs/docs.rustfs.com/docs/en/about/index.md

 **RustFS is committed to becoming a world-leading company in data security and cost reduction.**

-RustFS is an open-source storage organization (Beijing Henghesa Technology Co., Ltd.) composed of excellent storage architects from companies such as Baidu, Tencent, and TAL Education Group.
-Beijing Henghesa is headquartered in Beijing, China.
-The company's core values are: Integrity, Focus, and Simplicity.
+RustFS is a world-renowned open-source infrastructure solution for distributed object storage.
+It is a project jointly initiated and composed of talented storage architects and open-source enthusiasts from across the globe.
+Our core values are: Integrity, Focus, and Simplicity.

 Our vision is to provide multilingual, secure, and cost-effective distributed object storage products to the world.